 How much could you save with solar panel tax incentives?

 There is a misconception that solar costs a lot of money.
 About 98% of her clients install a home solar power system without a significant out-of-pocket investment while saving on their utility bills every month, says Mathieson.

 Most states provide additional tax incentives.
-In New York State, for instance, homeowners get up to an additional $5,000 tax credit and a utility rebate.
+In New York State, for instance, homeowners get up to an additional $5,000 tax credit or 25% off your total solar expenses (whichever is higher) and a utility rebate.
 Use this database of state tax incentives to find out what tax credits your state offers for home solar power systems.
 Combine federal and state tax credits and savings from lower utility bills, and most homeowners find their solar panels ultimately pay for themselves.
 However, how quickly the system pays for itself depends on a number of factors, including home energy consumption, the size of the system, the amount of energy it generates and the ratio of cloud cover to sunlight in your region.

 If you lease your solar panels, you give up the tax incentives.
 When you lease the panels, you pay a monthly fee to have them on your roof.
 In the past, homeowners were more likely to opt for leasing, but declining equipment and installation prices, combined with more tax incentives, have reduced the out-of-pocket costs enough to make purchasing solar panels a more cost-efficient deal.

 Most solar panels carry 20-year leases , and after the lease ends the homeowner needs to renegotiate it.
 By the time you are done paying, she says, it is likely that you’ve paid more than half of what the system costs.

 Additionally, leasing can leave you with less control over your roof and the panels themselves, with companies installing more panels in more places than homeowners might original want.

 Is there a reputable contractor near you to install your solar panels?